lucidworks/solr/solr/modules/external-files/README.md

 #### Root

-The process external file root directory.
+The processed external files root directory.

 #### Bucket

 250 Sub-directories with the prefix "bucket" and postfix [0-249].
 Example directory: bucket1

-Filenames are mapped to directories by hashing the filename similar to a 250 bucket hashmap.
+Filenames are mapped to directories by hashing the filename similar to a hashmap.

 #### Filename